chrisclarke01/ultimate-lineup-picker/README.md

 - Python is installed
 - Vue is installed
 - You have an API key for The Odds API
+- You have an API key for Sports Data IO

 ## Development Setup